AkshithReddy22/rps/README.md

 # rps
-rock paper scissors using python tkinter
+Rock paper scissors using python tkinter.
 A GUI project of rock paper scissors game.